PlasticRanger

 • You can purchase a commercial plastic lens polish, but ensure that you don’t use it on prescription glasses.
 Using them will also remove the protective coating off your lenses and might increase the risk of creating more scratches.

-FAQs –
+FAQs

-1. Does plastic lenses get scratched easily?
+Does plastic lenses get scratched easily?

-Ans.
 Plastic lenses are more prone to scratches than lenses made from metal.
 However, using a polycarbonate lens (polycarbonate is also a plastic material) will significantly reduce the risk of scratches in your eyeglass lens.

-2. Is it okay to have small scratches on your glasses?
+Is it okay to have small scratches on your glasses?

-3. Can scratched plastic lenses damage your eyes?
+Can scratched plastic lenses damage your eyes?

-Ans.
 Even a tiny scratch that seems unobstructed can unconsciously affect your vision, leading to headaches and eye strain.
 If that happens, use any of the above methods to repair your scratches or get a new pair.

-4. Which one is better: Polycarbonate or plastic lenses?
+Which one is better: Polycarbonate or plastic lenses?

-Ans.
 Polycarbonate gives better protection than other plastic-made lenses as it is the most impact-resistant thermoplastic.
 Also, polycarbonate lenses are thinner and lighter, making them comfortable to wear.
 Polycarbonate lenses also provide good protection from UV rays.

-Fascinating Topics to Read –
+Fascinating Topics to Read

-Final Thoughts –
+Final Thoughts

 That is all I want to say on how to remove scratches from eyeglasses plastic.
 People who prefer wearing lenses regularly for a variety of purposes and especially those who are wearing prescription lenses should take the lens business seriously.
 It is important to take care of your glasses as you have control of your vision.

 Those DIY methods are tried, tested, and proven to be successful.
-However, there is no guarantee that will work on all types of scratches.
+However, no guarantee will work on all types of scratches.
 The methods work best on light scratches than deep scratches.
 So it doesn’t work out at the end of the day you have to take expert advice and visit a professional.

 Share your thoughts and questions in the comment box if you loved the piece.